Information on Neem Essential oil (Azadirachta indica)

 Therapeutic properties

-The internal medicinal uses of Neem speciality oil include malaria, tuberculosis, rheumatism, arthritis, jaundice and intestinal worms as well as skin diseases.
+The internal medicinal uses of Neem essential oil include malaria, tuberculosis, rheumatism, arthritis, jaundice and intestinal worms as well as skin diseases.

 It also has alternative (increases vitality) properties.